Aravind-Unni/Multi-Agent-Finance-Analyst/README.md

 ## ⚙️ Workflow Architecture

 1. **Parser Node**: Analyzes raw queries to identify targets (e.g., `TSLA`), timeframes, and actions.
-2. **Writer Node**: Generates pure Python code using `ornith:35b`.
+2. **Writer Node**: Generates pure Python code using `ornith:35b` and Tavily web search is used to fetch code or proper libraries from the web if llm fails at first attempt.
 It is strictly instructed to use `matplotlib.use('Agg')` to enable headless plotting, preventing GUI crashes in automated loops.
 3. **Executor Node**: Safely executes the generated code, logs results, and writes `output_chart.png` to the local `/outputs` directory.

 ## 📂 Project Structure